 Characterization and spatial distribution of biodiversity

-The objective of this project is to test different methods of characterization and monitoring of the spatial distribution of biodiversity in tropical forest, wet or dry forests.
+The objective of this program is to test different methods of characterization and monitoring of the spatial distribution of biodiversity in tropical forest, wet or dry forests.
 These methods use and combine field and floristic inventories in the field with modelling approaches (species distribution model) and / or remote sensing (multi and hyperspectral data).
 The tests are carried out on all the countries of intervention of the association.

 The methods and tools developed as well as the different skills of the Lab'experts allow intervening more punctually on the projects of the association and with partners.
 The themes and studies already carried out are presented below:

 Assessment of carbon stocks in above-ground biomass, rates of deforestation / forest degradation, greenhouse gas (GHG) emissions related to deforestation / degradation, climate benefits, communities and biodiversity of REDD+ projects, etc.